 In the past, the biggest disadvantage was that hearing aid users could hear the hearing aid switch from one program to another, which was quite unsettling.
 With each generation, hearing aids become ever faster and now new strategies, like the blending of programs, gradually got rid of the side effects altogether.
 Today you can experience smooth transitions with optimal automatic functioning without compromise.

 The biggest advantages of modern Multi-Base Automatic hearing aids are that each automatic program can be changed independently of any other.
 This means, if you have difficulties hearing in noise, the clinician can confidently change only that program without any concern of changes to programs that are working well.
 The clinician also has very little need to add manual programs, which in turn means less manual fiddling from you, the user.

 Hansaton (Post Sonova Acquisition models)

 Most manufacturers tend to build on features from their previous generation hearing aids.
-This means that the next generation has all the features of the previous one PLUS MORE.
-To change to a completely new core digital strategy would mean that much of what was done previously would have to be discarded and they would likely have to start everything, from scratch.
-They basically have too much to lose as they have to learn or licence what they don’t know about making Multi-base automaticity work effectively.
-They also run the risk of alienating the clinicians who are used to the way things have always been done.
+This means that the next generation of hearing aid has all the features of the previous one PLUS MORE.
+To change to a completely new core digital strategy would mean that much of what was done previously would have to be discarded, and they would likely have to start everything from scratch.
+They basically have too much to lose as they have to learn or licence what they don’t know about making Multi-Base Automaticity work effectively.
+They also run the risk of alienating the clinicians who are used to the way things have always been done in the past.

 Exceptional Sound Quality – Improved speech clarity, better music enjoyment and less distortion in loud environments

 In the past, limitations in size, power usage and processing ability, limited the range of sound input that could be processed in a hearing aid.
-The limited resources available then, were focussed on speech audibility at the cost of sound quality.
+The limited resources available then were focused on speech audibility at the cost of sound quality.